Construction News

 Related Information

-“It's certainly a positive start but if the government is serious about building 300,000 homes a year, or 370,000 as we heard today, these tweaks will not cut it and we need major reform which explores what the barriers are, not just to local plans and permissions but the rules stopping spades going in the ground”
+"It's certainly a positive start but if the government is serious about building 300,000 homes a year, or 370,000 as we heard today, these tweaks will not cut it and we need major reform which explores what the barriers are, not just to local plans and permissions, but the rules stopping spades going in the ground.”

-Rico Wojtulewicz, head of policy and market Insight at the NFB, said: “We need to study the full consultation but so far so good.
+Rico Wojtulewicz, head of policy and market insight at the NFB, added: “We need to study the full consultation but so far so good.
 Particularly the mention of strategic planning, bringing back targets and upping the targets.
+It was also interesting to see the supply target for London reduce by 20,000 to 80,000.
+This shouldn’t really worry anybody because the capital would still need to double output to reach that figure.
+I would however urge the government to focus on commercial impacts of the planning process and why diversification is so important to growth.

-“SMEs, who typically deliver up to 250 homes a year, weren’t mentioned, despite them training eight in 10 construction apprentices and being the ones who build the social housing for councils and housing associations.
+“SMEs, who typically deliver up to 250 homes a year, weren’t mentioned, despite them training 8 in 10 construction apprentices and being the ones who build the social housing for councils and housing associations.
 Biodiversity net gain also didn’t feature, even though it is likely to scupper affordable housing ambitions and new towns, just like it is scuppering the business models of SMEs.
-These two examples need to be top of any governments agenda and we will be working day and night to remind them of that.”
+These two examples need to be top of any government’s agenda and we will be working day and night to remind them of that.”

 The Home Builders Federation, which represents the volume builders, was far more favourable.
-Its chief executive, Neil Jefferson, was quoted in the ministry’s own publicity statement as saying: “Today represents the first and most important step ministers have taken in addressing the barriers to delivering new homes.
+Its chief executive, Neil Jefferson, was quoted in the ministry’s own publicity statement saying: “Today represents the first and most important step ministers have taken in addressing the barriers to delivering new homes.
 The scale of the government’s housing ambition has given hope to the house building industry that stands ready to increase supply and tackle the country’s housing shortage.
 The planning system has long failed to provide the amount of land needed to address affordability pressures, but in recent years the elimination of housing targets has led to housing supply plummeting.
 A reformed, more progressive planning system that requires local authorities to meet their communities’ housing needs is a major step forward to address the barriers to delivery.

-The housing market is complex and bringing more land through the planning system will help to turn around ailing housing supply provided affordable mortgage finance can be accessed and buyers are able to purchase new homes.”
+"The housing market is complex and bringing more land through the planning system will help to turn around ailing housing supply provided affordable mortgage finance can be accessed and buyers are able to purchase new homes.”

 The ministry also helpfully supplied quotes from a raft of industry leaders gushing about what Rayner was doing.